maarky/singlecontainer/README.md

 that wraps a single value, or no value, and then perform actions on that value and create new monads containing that value or the result of an action performed on that value.

+Although it doesn't have to be implemented this way, the idea is that a SingleContainer should expect values of specific types.
+For example, one type of SingleContainer might only contain strings.
+This provides type safety, allowing you to apply functions with the confidence that the function is able to operate on the type of value stored in the container.

 Documentation
 -------------

+A number of these methods take callables as their argument.
+These methods come in two types: those whose container does hold a value, and those whose container holds no value.
+On those methods which do expect a container to have a value the callable must always take that value as the first argument and they can optionally take the container itself as the second.
+On those methods which do not expect a container to have a value the callable can optionally take the container as its only value.
+The reason the container is passed to the callables is because it is possible the container might have additional information.
+For example, if the container has no value then the callable might want to know what type of container is calling it in order to provide context on what it should do.

+Methods that expect a container to have a value are map(), flatmap(), filter(), filternot(), and foreach().

+Methods that expect a container to have no value are getOrCall(), orCall(), and fornothing().

 ### get()